czerewacz/marvel/README.md

 ## Module by feature
 The modules created here are dependent on the features we want to implement and the features are created by domain logic, in this case character lists retrieved from Marvel api.
-There is a core module holding the network dependencies and extensions the whole application is going to use.
+There is a kotlin "features" module including the kotlin module "character" which contains three modules divided by layers.

 <p align="center">
  <img src="resources/architecture-dependency.png">